cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: text editor

 A program is a `text file`_.
-Therefore, can be created or edited using any `text editor`_, like the Notepad.
+Therefore, it can be created or edited using any `text editor`_, like Notepad.

 What can not be used
 is a text processor,